nrwl/nx/docs/shared/reference/nx-json.md

 ```

 {% callout type="caution" title="Be careful" %}
-If multiple targets with the same name run different commands (or with different executors), do not set options in `targetDefaults`.
+If multiple targets with the same name run different commands (or use different executors), do not set options in `targetDefaults`.
 Different commands would accept different options, and the target defaults will apply to all targets with the same name regardless of the command they run.
-If you were to provide options in `targetDefaults` for them, the different commands that don't expect those options could throw.
+If you were to provide options in `targetDefaults` for them, the commands that don't expect those options could throw an error.
 {% /callout %}

 For more details on how to pass args to the underlying command see the [Pass Args to Commands recipe](/recipes/running-tasks/pass-args-to-commands).